cogini/opentelemetry_xray/README.md

 It assumes that you are using the
-[AWS Distro for OpenTelemetry Collector](https://aws-otel.github.io/docs/getting-started/collector), a version of the OpenTelemetry Collector which has support for AWS services such as X-Ray.
-You can run it as a sidecar container in an ECS task or as a daemon on an EC2 instance.
+[AWS Distro for OpenTelemetry Collector](https://aws-otel.github.io/docs/getting-started/collector), a version of the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) which has support for AWS services such as X-Ray.
 It accepts standard OpenTelemetry traces, converts them to X-Ray format, and sends them to AWS.
+You can run the collector as a sidecar container in an ECS task or as a daemon on an EC2 instance.

 In AWS X-Ray, the `trace_id` is a 128-bit value.
 The first 32 bits are a Unix `time_t` and the rest are a 96-bit random number.
 If you use the default